 Recent Court Decisions Provide Clarity in Disgorgement Disputes with Unlicensed Contractors

-By Procopio Partner Mary A. Salamone
+By Procopio Partner Mary Salamone

 Should a contractor in California undertake any construction-related project while failing to be properly licensed at any stage during the project, state law allows the client to recoup all compensation paid to the contractor, even if the client knew the contractor was unlicensed.
 This draconian action, known as disgorgement, is a severe incentive for contractors to proactively ensure all licenses are valid whenever performing work.
-Two recent California court decisions, however, have made it a bit more challenging for the plaintiff who hired the contactor to recover payments.
+Two recent California court decisions, however, have made it a bit more challenging for the plaintiff who hired the contractor to recover payments.
 Namely, plaintiffs face a one-year statute of limitations to file suit, and the clock cannot start as a result of discovery in separate litigation.